10 Country Singers with Deep Voices

 1. Johnny Cash

 We have to start off the list with the Man in Black.
-Johnny Cash is the biggest star of country music and a singer that has transcended genre divisions.
-Through his long career, he went from being the biggest country star in the world in his younger years, to being reinvented in old age through his collaboration with Rick Rubin.
+Johnny Cash is the biggest star of country music and a singer who has transcended genre divisions.
+Through his long career, he went from being the biggest country star in the world in his younger years to being reinvented in old age through his collaboration with Rick Rubin.

 He started his career in Memphis, Tennessee in the late ’50s, with an iconic all-black look, with a black guitar on his neck and a famous opening line “Hello, I’m Johnny Cash”.
 He made a bulk of his hits in the next decade, with his stardom fading, until Rick Rubin decided to work with him in the ’90s, recording the iconic American Recordings.